Estella/Dakota/README.txt

                  ** Dakota **

-The Dakota project is one britishman's project to change the way Linux works today, making it far more user friendly.
+The Dakota project is one britishwoman's project to change the way Linux works today, making it far more user friendly.

 It is also a project to implement a single sign on for multiple different services,